Attacking Email Services

 USER Command - User Enumeration

-To automate our enumeration process, we can use a tool named smtp-user-enum.
+To automate our enumeration process, we can use a tool named smtp-user-enumarrow-up-right.
 We can specify the enumeration mode with the argument -M followed by VRFY, EXPN, or RCPT, and the argument -U with a file containing the list of users we want to enumerate.
 Depending on the server implementation and enumeration mode, we need to add the domain for the email address with the argument -D. Finally, we specify the target with the argument -t.

 SMTP-User-Enum